From prospective foster and adoptive parents in the nwt

 5) I want to foster / adopt, but I do not feel like I have the experience or knowledge.
 Is there specific training I can take to help me feel more confident in my new role as a caregiver?

 A major investment you will have to make if you decide to foster or adopt is training.
-The Foster Family Coalition offers extensive training for foster and adoptive parents, as fostering / adopting can bring along new challenges that you would never expect.
-The Parent Resources for Information, Development, and Education (PRIDE) Training will help you to feel more confident in your new role.
-It is a requirement for all new foster and adoptive caregivers in the territory.
+The Foster Family Coalition offers some training for foster and adoptive parents, as fostering / adopting can bring along new challenges that you would never expect.
+Take some time to surf the net and watch videos or read articles about fostering and adopting in Canada.
+Also, the Parent Resources for Information, Development, and Education (PRIDE) Training will help you to feel more confident in your new role.
 Press the button below to find out more.